ArduPilot/ardupilot_wiki/common/source/docs/common-video-landingpage.rst

 .. figure:: ../../../images/Sky_Link.png
    :target: ../_images/Sky_Link.png

-Smartlink is a broadband digital datalink with integrated onboard computer that supports up to Two HD video channels, Mavlink telemetry and control with ultra low latency and range up to 20 km.
+Smartlink is a broadband digital datalink with integrated onboard computer that supports up to Two HD video channels, MAVLink telemetry and control with ultra low latency and range up to 20 km.

 More info on Skydrones Smartlink `here <https://sky-drones.com/smartlink>`_